Meet our ConsciousREADERS Club

 I looked, learned, listened and healed a little bit more with each country.
 Last year I chose Tibet, where I walked the Kora around Mt Kailash (6000 meters altitude for an ex-asthmatic is not always fun!), a pilgrimage on sacred ground.
 I had the best motivation ever mixed with an unbending intent: Gratitude.
 I wanted to say thank you for my life.
 From a flat island in the Indian Ocean to the Himalayas, I have only reasons to be happy."
 Images © All rights reserved.
 To learn more about her work: http://www.flickr.com/photos/christyna_sj/ & http://www.worldofspa.ch/2010/aboutus.htm

-Her vision is to share inspired strategies and education to help others find their own holistic, healing way of living and evolving.
+Her vision is to share inspired strategies and education, promoting self-care for others to find their own holistic, conscious way towards healing, living, and evolving.

 David Jon Peckinpaugh lives in Atlanta, Michigan and is a father, an author, and a musician who continues to seek a valid means of returning the many blessings that he himself has received from the hands and hearts of others.
 By adding his voice to the symphony of a distinctly American brand of philosophy and discourse, that is, by nature, both diverse and multi-faceted, he hopes to inspire others to lift their voices up and share their most profound dreams and heart-felt experiences with others.
 He is the author of the books Buddha & Shakespeare: Eastern Dharma, Western Drama.